xvado00/AIQ-POA/Readme.txt

 using Algorithmic Intelligence Quotient Test by Ondřej Vadinský and Petr Zeman, 2024.

+This work was funded by the Internal Grant Agency of Prague University of Economics and Business (F4/41/2023).

 The code is released under the GNU GPLv3.
 See Licence.txt file.